smunkin/servinfo/README.md

 # servinfo

-A script that shows the running processes on the Linux server.
+A script that shows main server info + status of services from custom list.

+**Requiers "toilet" package to be installed.**

+To run at ssh connection add "bash ./servinfo.sh" to your .bashrc (or other).
+Do not forget to chmod +x.